ziggornif/picosv/README.md

 ## Typescript type inference

-The library also provide Typescript type inference from your schemas.
+The library also provides Typescript type inference from your schemas.

 Let's see how it's works :